Skip to main content

 Mandatory charitable relief

-Where the property is unoccupied and the ratepayer is a charity or trustees for a charity, and it appears that when next in use, the property will be wholly or mainly used for charitable purposes, the liability is 10%.
+Relief can also be awarded against any unoccupied property rates providing that the ratepayer is a charity and it appears that, when next in use, the property will be wholly or mainly used for charity purposes.

 Use the form below to apply for mandatory charitable relief if the organisation is a registered charity: